 Other things to do in Cornwall

-Turns out ‘tomorrow’, and the next day, brought quite a lot.
-Heading out in the car we went to check out some of the local sights, and with the sun in the sky, the high hedges looming over us in the lanes, and Pirate FM on the radio, we knew we were well and truly in Cornwall.
+Heading out in the car over the next couple of days we went to check out some of the local sights.
+With the sun in the sky, the high hedges looming over us in the lanes, and Pirate FM on the radio, we knew we were well and truly in Cornwall.

 One of the joys of Cornwall is that everywhere is relatively close and easy to reach, so no matter where you’re based, you’ll be able to take day trips to pretty much anywhere in the county.
 Here are some of the things we got up to on our Cornwall glamping holiday at Wrinklers Wood: